DavidsonGroup/flexiplex/index.md

      -f N            Maximum edit distance to primer+polyT (default 8).
      -p N            Number of threads (default: 1).

-  Specifying adaptor / barcode structure :
+  Specifying adaptor / barcode structure:
      -x sequence Append flanking sequence to search for -b sequence Append the barcode pattern to search for -u sequence Append the UMI pattern to search for